Hawker Siddeley Trident: Background and original specification

 The DH.121 was to be the world's first trijet airliner.
 Its designers felt this configuration offered a trade-off between cruising economy and take-off safety in case of an engine failure; moreover, the BEA specification had called for "more than two engines".
 Each of the three engines would drive its own hydraulic system, offering triple redundancy in case of any of the other systems failing.
 The engines were to be 13,790 lbf (61.34 kN) Medway engines.
 The DH.121 was to have a gross weight of 123000 lb or optionally, up to 150,000 lb, a range of 2070 mi, and seating for 111 in a two-class layout (or for over 140 in a high-density, single-class layout as typical from the 1960s onwards on inclusive-tour charter flights).
 The design initially included a cruciform tail layout similar to that of the Caravelle.
 The engines were clustered at the rear, with the centre engine situated in the extreme rear of the fuselage fed by air ducted through a large oval intake at the front of the fin, a configuration similar to the later Boeing 727; the design eventually settled on a variable-incidence T-tail.

 From the outset, the DH.121 was planned to employ avionics that were very advanced for the period.
 Among other capabilities, they would offer automatic approach and landing within a few years of service entry.
 The avionics were also to have triplicated components for reliability and to allow "majority 2:1 voting" for aircraft guidance during automatic approach and landing.
-The physical dimensions of most avionics of the period required them to be housed in a large compartment beneath the Trident's flightdeck; the compartment's size was among the factors dictating a distinctive nose undercarriage design, with the nose landing gear offset by 2 ft to the port side and retracting sideways to stow across the DH.121's longitudinal axis.
+The physical dimensions of most avionics of the period required them to be housed in a large compartment beneath the Trident's flight deck; the compartment's size was among the factors dictating a distinctive nose undercarriage design, with the nose landing gear offset by 2 ft to the port side and retracting sideways to stow across the DH.121's longitudinal axis.